Flights to Pakistan

-As Pakistan’s unparalleled cultural capital, Lahore is full of forts, tombs, and mosques and offers history at every turn.
+As Pakistan’s unparalleled cultural capital, Lahore is full of forts, tombs and mosques – and holds history at every turn.
 You can easily lose yourself in the Walled City and watch the present melt away.

-Once the capital of Punjab, this ancient destination is surrounded by myths and legends.
-From the moment your flight to Lahore arrives, you’ll be enthralled as you weave in and out of tiny alleyways and discover the many gates that still guard the city's historical center.
+Once the capital of Punjab, myths and legends surround this ancient destination.
+From the moment your flight to Lahore arrives, you’ll be enthralled as you weave in and out of tiny alleyways and discover the many gates that still guard the historical centre.

-A visit to the 16th-century Lahore Fort is essential; it’s a sophisticated complex of grand pavilions, halls, and gardens.
-Mughal architecture mixes with colonial remains while the daily life of the locals ebbs and flows.
+A visit to the 16th century Lahore Fort is essential – it’s a sophisticated complex of grand pavilions, halls and gardens.
+Mughal architecture mixes with colonial remains whilst the daily life of the locals ebbs and flows.

-Awe-inspiring Badshahi Mosque, one of the world’s largest, is another great introduction to the majesty of this grand old city.
+Badshahi Mosque, one of the world’s largest, is awe-inspiring and is another great introduction to the majesty of this grand old city.

 Lahore’s famous buzz doesn’t dip at dusk.
-Visit the Liberty Market or Fortress Stadium for a chance to socialize once the sun goes down.
+Visit the Liberty Market or Fortress Stadium for a chance to socialise once the sun goes down.